OPTi: Dissolution, sale, and litigation streak

 In early 2006, OPTi filed the first of numerous patent infringement suits against Nvidia; by 2009 the company had won a total of $14.75 million in judgments and settlements against Nvidia, with further litigation by that point still in limbo.
 Also in 2006, OPTi launched an infringement suit against AMD, though this case stalled until February 2010.
 The courts ruled in favor of OPTi in May 2010, and AMD agreed to pay $32 or $35 million to OPTi.

 In January 2007, OPTi launched a suit in the U.S. District Court for the Eastern District of Texas against Apple Inc. for the unauthorized use of OPTi's "predictive snooping of cache memory for master-initiated accesses" patent in Apple's Macintosh computers.
-The courts in Texas ruled in favor of OPTi and ordered Apple to pay $21.7 million—$19 million in instances of patent misuse and $2.7 million in prejudgement interest (potential lost profits for OPTi due to their focus on the lawsuit).
-Apple announced their intention to appeal in December 2009 but dropped this appeal a year later—on the day before a court was to hear it.
+The courts in Texas ruled in favor of OPTi and ordered Apple to pay $21.7 million—$19 million in instances of patent misuse and $2.7 million in prejudgement interest (potential lost profits for OPTi due to its focus on the lawsuit).
+Apple announced its intention to appeal in December 2009 but dropped this appeal a year later—on the day before a court was to hear it.

 OPTi (Technologies) Inc. in 2010 only staffed three people, including Marren.
 The company again sued VIA Technologies in 2013 and won on judgement $2.1 million plus $1 million as prejudgement interest, but lost this on VIA's appeal.
 For the fiscal years ending in 2014 and 2015, the company reported no revenue from licensing and claimed operating losses.
 In 2018, the company was down to its last employee.
 OPTi finally shuttered in September 2020.